Invariant measures for some dissipative systems from the Jacobi last multiplier: Preliminaries

-Now, for the phase space which is a cotangent bundle with tautological one-form \(\theta\), we may write which, upon plugging into Cartan's magic formula (\ref{magic}) gives (\ref{conformalvolumedefinition1}).
-In the Darboux coordinates (also called canonical coordinates), one has the standard expression of the tautological one-form which reads \(\theta= -p_i dq^i\) and which is consistent with (\ref{omegadarboux}).
-This means the vector field \({X}^\gamma_H\) takes the following appearance: and which means the equations of motion read For a mechanical system where \(p_i\) are the momenta, one now finds a dissipation term with constant damping factor \(\gamma\).
+Now, for the phase space which is a cotangent bundle with tautological one-form $\theta$, we may define the vector field $X^\gamma_H$ alternatively as which, upon plugging into Cartan's formula (\ref{magic}) gives (\ref{conformalvolumedefinition1}).
+In the Darboux coordinates (also called canonical coordinates), one has the standard expression of the tautological one-form which reads $\theta= -p_i dq^i$ and which is consistent with (\ref{omegadarboux}).
+This means the vector field ${X}^\gamma_H$ takes the following appearance: and which means the integral curves of $X^\gamma_H$ are solutions of the equations For a mechanical system where $p_i$ are the momenta, one now finds a dissipation term with constant damping factor $\gamma$.
 This is known as conformal Hamiltonian dynamics \cite{conf}.
-Note that the conformal vector field (\ref{confvecfield}) may be expressed as where \(X_H\) is the standard (conservative) Hamiltonian vector field (\ref{XHlocal}) and \(\Delta = p_i \frac{\partial}{\partial p_i}\) is the Liouville vector field.
-Viewing the phase space as a cotangent bundle \(\pi: T^*Q \rightarrow Q\) on which \(p_i\) are the induced fiber coordinates, i.e., \(\pi: (q^i,p_i) \rightarrow q^i\), the vector field \(\Delta\) generates dilatations along the fiber.
-Here, the Darboux coordinates \((q^i,p_i)\) on the cotangent bundle \(T^*Q\) are such that \(q^i\) are the base-space coordinates (on \(Q\)) while \(p_i\) are the fiber coordinates such that \(\theta = -p_i dq^i\).
-Notice that one has the following relationship between the Liouville vector field and the tautological one-form on a cotangent bundle: and from Cartan's formula, this implies \(\pounds_\Delta \omega = \omega\).
+Note that the conformal vector field (\ref{confvecfield}) may be expressed as where $X_H$ is the standard (conservative) Hamiltonian vector field (\ref{XHlocal}) and $\Delta = p_i \frac{\partial}{\partial p_i}$ is the Liouville vector field.
+Viewing the phase space as a cotangent bundle $\pi: T^*Q \rightarrow Q$ on which $p_i$ are the induced fiber coordinates, i.e., $\pi: (q^i,p_i) \rightarrow q^i$, the vector field $\Delta$ generates dilatations along the fiber at each point.
+Here, the Darboux coordinates $(q^i,p_i)$ on the cotangent bundle $T^*Q$ are such that $q^i$ are the base-space coordinates (on $Q$) while $p_i$ are the fiber coordinates such that $\theta = -p_i dq^i$.
+Notice that one has the following relationship between the Liouville vector field and the tautological one-form on a cotangent bundle: and from Cartan's formula, this implies $\pounds_\Delta \omega = \omega$.
 With this background, let us furnish a formal definition of a conformal Hamiltonian system.

-\begin{axiom} Consider an exact symplectic manifold \((\mathcal{M}_s,\omega)\) which is a cotangent bundle with tautological one-form \(\theta\), i.e., \(\omega = d\theta\).
-Then, a conformal Hamiltonian system is the quadruple \((\mathcal{M}_s, \omega, H, \gamma)\), where \(H \in C^\infty(\mathcal{M}_s, \mathbb{R})\) and \(\gamma \in \mathbb{R}\).
-The corresponding dynamics is described by a conformal vector field which is determined through the condition \(\iota_{{X}^\gamma_H} \omega = dH - \gamma \theta\). \end{axiom}
+\begin{axiom} Consider an exact symplectic manifold $(\mathcal{M}_s,\omega)$ which is a cotangent bundle with tautological one-form $\theta$, i.e., $\omega = d\theta$.
+Then, a conformal Hamiltonian system is the quadruple $(\mathcal{M}_s, \omega, H, \gamma)$, where $H \in C^\infty(\mathcal{M}_s, \mathbb{R})$ and $\gamma \in \mathbb{R}$.
+The corresponding dynamics is described by a conformal vector field which is determined through the condition $\iota_{{X}^\gamma_H} \omega = dH - \gamma \theta$. \end{axiom}

 \textbf{Note:} As our motivation is to look at mechanical systems, we shall only be considering exact symplectic manifolds.
 Thus, we will not always specify the `exactness' of the symplectic two-form explicitly and will proceed with the understanding that all symplectic manifolds considered after this are exact and moreover, can be viewed as cotangent bundles.